MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: MCMC Methods for Functions

 \subsection{Vanilla Local Proposals}

-The {\bf standard random walk} proposal for $v|u$ takes the form
+The \textit{standard random walk} proposal for $v|u$ takes the form

-for any $\delta \in [0,\infty),$ $\xi_0 \sim \cN(0,I)$ and $\cK=I$ or $\cK=\cC.$ This can be seen as a discrete skeleton of \eqref{eq:spde} after ignoring the drift terms.
-Therefore such a proposal leads to an infinite-dimensional version of the well-known Random Walk Metropolis algorithm.
+for any $\delta\in[0,\infty)$, $\xi_0 \sim\cN(0,I)$ and $\cK=I$ or $\cK=\cC$.
+This can be seen as a discrete skeleton of (\ref{eqspde}) after ignoring the drift terms.
+Therefore, such a proposal leads to an infinite-dimensional version of the well-known random walk Metropolis algorithm.

-The random walk proposal in finite-dimensional problems always leads to a well-defined algorithm and rarely encounters any reducibility problems (\cite{SmRo}).
+The random walk proposal in finite-dimensional problems always leads to a well-defined algorithm and rarely encounters any reducibility problems \cite{SmRo}.
 Therefore, this method can certainly be applied for arbitrarily fine mesh size.
-However, taking this approach does not lead to a well-defined MCMC method for {\em functions}.
-This is because $\eta^{\perp}$ is singular with respect to $\eta $ so that all proposed moved are rejected with probability $1$.
-(We prove this in Theorem \ref{lem:sing} below).
-Returning to the finite mesh case, algorithm mixing time therefore increase to $\infty $ as $d_u \to \infty $.
+However, taking this approach does not lead to a well-defined MCMC meth\-od for \emph{functions}.
+This is because $\eta^{\perp}$ is singular with respect to $\eta$ so that all proposed moves are rejected with probability $1$.
+(We prove this in Theorem~\ref{lemsing} below.)
+Returning to the finite mesh case, algorithm mixing time therefore increases to $\infty$ as $d_u \to\infty$.

 To define methods with convergence properties robust to increasing $d_u$, alternative approaches leading to well-defined and irreducible algorithms on the Hilbert space need to be considered.
-We consider two possibilities here, both based on Crank-Nicolson approximations \cite{RM67} of the linear part of the drift.
-In particular, we consider discretization of equation \eqref{eq:spde} with the form
+We consider two possibilities here, both based on Crank--Nicolson approximations \cite{RM67} of the linear part of the drift.
+In particular, we consider discretization of equation (\ref{eqspde}) with the form

 for a (spatial) white noise $\xi_0$.